ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 6. It's also possible at this point that a commitment to the contents of the desired label-version pair has not been provided by the Transparency Log.
-   This can happen, for example, if multiple versions of a label were inserted in a single epoch and the binary ladder was terminated early due to a proof of inclusion for a version greater than the target version.
+   This can happen, for example, if multiple versions of a label were inserted in the same log entry and the binary ladder was terminated early due to an inclusion proof for a version greater than the target version.
 If this has happened, obtain a search proof for the target label-version pair from the prefix tree in the first log entry to contain it (identified in step 5).
-7. Finally, if the binary search failed to find a log entry containing the desired label-version pair, or if the search proof in step 6 returned a proof of non-inclusion, return an error to the user indicating that the version of the label does not exist.
+7. Finally, if the binary search failed to find a log entry containing the desired label-version pair, or if the search proof from step 6 proves non-inclusion rather than inclusion, return an error to the user indicating that the version of the label does not exist.
 Otherwise, terminate the search successfully.

 The most important goal of this algorithm is correctly identifying the first log entry that contains the target label-version pair.
 The purpose of